Union rights

 Unions are entitled to represent their members on any issues that involve their collective interests as workers.

-Union “organisers” work for the union and spend time at different workplaces representing the union members there.
+Union organisers are people who work for the union and spend time at different workplaces representing the union members there.
 Organisers and other union representatives are entitled to come into the workplace on union business.

-The organiser doesn’t need to ask the employer’s permission first if there’s a collective agreement in force between the employer and the union for that workplace, or if either the union or the employer has initiated bargaining for a collective agreement.
-In other cases the union has to ask the employer’s permission, but the employer can’t unreasonably refuse.
+If there’s already a collective agreement between the employer and the union for that workplace, or bargaining for a collective agreement is underway, the organiser doesn’t need to ask permission to come into the workplace.
+In other cases, the union has to ask the employer’s permission, but the employer can’t unreasonably refuse.

 The different reasons for which the union can come into the workplace include, for example: